Why do we age?

 At thirty, many women will begin to see a breakdown in the connective tissue layer.
 The body is still producing collagen, but not as much as in previous years.

 Nevertheless, women with good genetics and a thorough moisturizing routine will likely see only a few aging signs—most notably, lines around the eyes.

 As we progress in age, our body produces less and less collagen.
 Meaning that our skin is less supported, and under the weight of gravity, it begins to sag and wrinkle.

 While there are ways of combating collagen loss, on the whole, it can be challenging to understand what exactly is happening well enough to fight it.

 Skin becomes rigid and dry.
 Luckily, a moisturizing routine that includes hyaluronic acid and a steady diet of fruits and vegetables and foods that contain Omega-3s can help strengthen collagen deposits and restore moisture.

 There are two types of aging, the first being the unavoidable variety.
 Our genetics causes chronological or intrinsic aging; we have little control over when this begins and how it works.

 The kind of aging we do have control over.
 You can reverse up to 85% of extrinsic aging.
 Environmental factors such as pollution or sunlight (photo-aging) accelerate aging.

 Women who smoke or drink heavily and eat an unhealthy diet or get too much sun exposure will age faster.
-Females who do not expose themselves to any of these harmful factors will age slower.
+Conversely, females who do not expose themselves to any of these harmful factors will age slower.

 Eating right, getting enough sleep, and avoiding environmental toxins will prolong the effects.
 Anti-aging products with peptides are very beneficial.
-They will improve the look of the skin.
+In addition, they will improve the look of the skin.